gosub-com/Zurfur/README.md

 ## Variables and Mutability

-Variables are declared and initialized with `let` for un-assignable references or `var` for assignable references.
-In both cases, the object they point to are immutable by default, but can be made mutable using the `mut` keyword.
-In this example, `getList()` returns a list of objects which becomes owned by the calling function, and is therefore allowed to become mutable.
+Variables are declared and initialized with the `let` or `var` keyword.
+These keywords refer to the assignability of the variable. `let` for un-assignable, `var` for assignable.
+In both cases, the object they point to is immutable unless the `mut` keyword is used.
+For example:

     let a = getList()        // a cannot be assigned, and the list is immutable let b mut = getList()    // b cannot be assigned, but the list is mutable